kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 2. Modernizr runs this test on page-load.
 3. If the test finds `forEach` in the browser, do the "yep" part of the code and run just the scroll code in `app.js`.
 4. If the test does NOT find `forEach` in the browser, do the "nope" part of the code in `app.js`...add the polyfill code, then run `app.js`.
-5. `app.js` contains a `ScrollContent.buildScrolls()` method that takes each item in the array and concatenates it
+5. `app.js` contains a `ScrollContent.buildScrolls()` method that takes each item in the array and concatenates it to a